ding-live/ding-go/README.md

 ```

 Run any of the normal `go` commands (`build`/`install`/`test`).
 The Go
-toolchain will resolve and fetch the go-sdk module automatically.
+toolchain will resolve and fetch the ding-go module automatically.

 Alternatively, you can also explicitly `go get` the package into a project: